The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe

 To determine the correction factor needed for each line, we had to determine the relative transmission of the line and continuum signals integrated over the bandpasses.
-The integrated line transmission efficiency was determined by convolving a Gaussian function of the expected line width with the known bandpass for each line.
+The line transmission efficiency was determined as the integrated product of a Gaussian function of the expected line width with the known bandpass for each line.
 The efficiency of transmitting the K+F corona signal, the integral of which was calibrated to the solar disk brightness (see Section \ref{Calib}), was found by integrating a flat continuum source over the bandpass since the K+F corona continuum is effectively flat over the narrow bandpasses.
 The ratio of these integrals gives the correction factor for each line, $C_i$, written as:

-where $b_i$ is the bandpass transmission function (see Fig. \ref{fig2}) for line $i$ with a Gaussian line profile $G_{i}$ defined by the line width of $\Delta \lambda$ that will vary with helioprojective distance.
+where $b_i$ is the bandpass transmission function (see Fig. \ref{Fig3}) for line $i$ with a Gaussian line profile $G_{i}$ defined by the line width of $\Delta \lambda$ that will vary with helioprojective distance.
 This correction factor accounts for the relative transmission of the bandpasses, and converts the $B_\odot$ unit used with the K+F corona, into an analogous unit relative to the Gaussian line profiles.
 That is, the conversion translates the line signal into solar disk brightness units integrated over the Gaussian line profile.

 As expected, in regions where the line widths are substantially smaller than the bandpass, this correction approached the limit where the line is a delta function at the center of the bandpass.
 As the line grows in width, it started to cover regions of the bandpass where the transmission is lower, and so the relative transmission of the line changes.
 Only in the outer corona beyond about 2 \Rs \ does the increasing line width start to become noticeable in the calibration correction.
 The rather small changes in the calibration corrections for different FWHM also strengthens the validity of our assumptions, since even rather large changes in the assumed $T_{\text{eff}}$ leads to exceptionally small changes in the calibration correction factor.
 At future TSEs, we intend to deploy slightly larger bandpasses (perhaps 1 nm) to avoid this behavior altogether at larger helioprojective distances.